USS Roe (DD-418): Pacific theatre

 With the new year, 1944, Roe was transferred to the Pacific.
 Departing New York on 26 January, she transited the Panama Canal and traversed the Pacific to report to Commander, TF 76 at Cape Sudest on 12 March.
 From there, and other New Guinea ports and anchorages, she escorted 7th Phib Force ships transporting Allied troops up the coast and through neighboring islands, and provided gunfire support in target areas.
-From 16–21 March, she supported operations on Manus Island.
+From 16 to 21 March, she supported operations on Manus Island.
 In early April, she transported Army personnel from Manus to Rambutyo Island, then prepared for the landings at Humboldt Bay, which she supported on 22 April.
 In mid-May, she assisted the offensive in the Toem-Wakde area; then, at the end of the month, screened LSTs to Biak.
 Fire support duty and escort of reinforcements and supplies to Biak continued into June.
 On 29 April, she provided call-fire support for Army units fighting northeast of the Driniumor River.
 Then, in July, the destroyer shifted to Noemfoor to conduct a prelanding bombardment and to give postlanding support fire.

 Relieved at midmonth, Roe departed the Admiralties and steamed for Majuro, where she joined the 5th Fleet.
 For the next 6 weeks, she served as an aircraft rescue ship in areas off Maloelap, Wotje, Mili, and Jaluit.
 Patrol, picket, and escort duties then kept her shuttling between and amongst the Marshall and Mariana Islands, primarily the latter, until early December when she joined TG 94.9 for a bombardment of Iwo Jima.

 Completing the assignment on 8 December, the force returned to Saipan, whence Roe conducted two search and rescue missions and one mercy run, carrying a doctor to a convoy bound for Saipan, before heading out for further strikes against Iwo Jima on 24 December and 27 December.
 On 24 December, Roe sank a small trawler and, with Case, sent to the bottom another ship, believed to have been a destroyer converted for fast transport service.
 On 27 December, she destroyed several small craft and damaged buildings and antiaircraft installations in and near the island's west boat basin.

 Another strike on the Volcano and Bonin Islands during the first week in January 1945, was followed by availability at Ulithi and resumption of patrol and escort work from Guam.
 In late April, she returned to the Volcano-Bonin area for radar picket and search and rescue operations during air strikes against the Japanese home islands.
 At the end of May she resumed operations in the Marianas and in June she received orders to the west coast.

 Roe arrived in San Francisco Bay on 29 July, and was undergoing a yard overhaul when the war ended on 14 August.
 Then designated for inactivation, Roe was decommissioned on 30 October 1945 and was struck from the Navy list on 16 November.
 She was sold in August 1947.